 Related Topics:

 Arrays, Duplicates, and Optimizing

 Declaring Script Variables

 Declaring Template Variables

+Disassembly in Templates

 Limitations

 Structs and Unions

 Using the Inspector

 Structs and Unions

 The C keyword 'struct' can be used in a Template to define a hierarchical data structure when parsing a file.
 Structures can be defined using C/C++ syntax.
 For example: